 How to Grow and Care for Aeonium 'Superbang'

 Light: Aeonium 'Superbang' thrives in full sun to partial shade, but in summer, light shade may be necessary, especially during the hotter afternoon hours.
-When growing indoors, ensure it receives as much bright indirect light as possible to prevent the plant from becoming leggy and stretched.
+When growing indoors, ensure it receives as much bright, indirect light as possible to prevent the plant from becoming leggy and stretched.

 Soil: Unlike most succulents, this plant requires a sandy loam or regular potting soil amended with perlite.
-Avoid placing it in premade soil mixes designed for succulents since it needs more moisture than they typically provide.
+Avoid placing it in premade soil mixes designed for succulents, as they typically provide less moisture than it needs.

 Watering: Water the plant thoroughly in spring and fall, allowing the soil to dry before watering again.
 During the winter, water it more sparingly.
 Although this plant requires more water than most succulents, too much moisture can lead to root rot.
 Stop watering except in arid conditions during its summer dormancy.